skovaka/UNCALLED/ins_scripts/README.md

 # Overview

-This directory contains scripts for targeting insertions by creating a reference containg sequences that flank insertion sites, and a configuration file that tells UNCALLED to only keep a read if the strand they map to indicates that the read will overlap the insertion.
+This directory contains scripts for targeting insertions by creating a reference containg sequences that flank insertion sites, and a configuration file that tells UNCALLED to only keep a read if the strand it maps to indicates that the read will overlap the insertion.

 **Requires:** uncalled, bedtools, samtools